luisgereda/portfolioFront/README.md

 - A **Explore Restaurants** page where you can look your favorite peruvian restaurant on a map and in any city.

-- An **Restaurant Space** page where users can see the Space of the restaurants, leave their reviews and their photos.
+- An **Restaurant Space** page where users can see the Space of the restaurants, leave their reviews, photos, and save them to your favorites.

 - A **Explore Countries** page where users can share their photos of their home peruvian cooking all around the world.

-- A **Mi Account** page where users can see their photos and deleted them if it is needed.
+- A **Mi Account** page where users can see their photos and favorite restaurants.
+Delete them if it is needed.

 # Goals for this project:
 Demonstrate the main digital skills I've learned at the Codaisseur Academy.
-Build a full-stack web app from scratch into a working version within a two weeks.
+Build a full-stack web app from scratch into a working version within two weeks.
 Making it Mobile responsive.
 Practice planning with user-stories, wireframes, datamodels, a kanban projectboard and git version control.
 Extend my coding knowledge and try out new technologies.
 I chose to use this opportunity to many to many relations and using the map as a main feature.